hanclintonnyx/the-sourdough-framework/README.md

 to cover costs related to running the-bread-code and allow me to work more updates for this book.

+## Styleguide

+A detailed style guide for grammar, punctuation, and formatting conventions can be [found here](styleguide.md).

 ## Links

 * [My YouTube channel](https://youtube.com/c/thebreadcode)